TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 1/John 1.45.md

 ---

-Philip findeth Nathanael, and saith unto him, We have found him, of whom Moses in the law, and the prophets, wrote, Jesus of Nazareth, the son of Joseph.
+Philip found Nathanael, and said to him, "We have found him, of whom Moses in the law, and the prophets, wrote: Jesus of Nazareth, the son of Joseph."